Millstone Township, New Jersey: Police

 The township does not have a local police department.
-Millstone Township is patrolled by the New Jersey State Police.
+Millstone Township is patrolled by the New Jersey State Police's Hamilton Station.

 EMS

 The Millstone Township Fire Department provides EMS with a staffed ambulance, 24/7.
 The Millstone Township First Aid Squad was closed in 2020.

 Fire

-The local fire department consists of 12 career firefighters that provide fire protection and first responder medical care between the hours of 6 am and 6 pm.
-Volunteer firefighters cover from 6 pm to 6 am. supported by on duty career firefighters.
+The local fire department consists of 18 career firefighters that provide fire protection, rescue, and are the BLS ambulance provider.
+Between the hours of 6 am and 6 pm, 6 personnel are on duty.
+5 personnel are on duty from 6pm to 6 am, along with volunteer firefighters.
+In 2025, the department promoted its first full-time fire chief from within its ranks.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 150.87 mi of roadways, of which 122.47 mi were maintained by the municipality, 23.68 mi by Monmouth County and 4.72 mi by the New Jersey Department of Transportation.

 Interstate 195 is the main highway serving Millstone Township.
-It crosses the southern part of Millstone, connecting to Upper Freehold and Jackson townships.
+It crosses the southern part of the township, connecting to Upper Freehold and Jackson townships.
 Half of an interchange is located in Millstone (Exit 16 for CR 537) with the other half in Jackson.

-CR 571, CR 524, CR 526, CR 527 and CR 537 are the main county highways which pass through Millstone.
-CR 539 also passes through the township, but there are no intersections prior to it entering Robbinsville Township/Upper Freehold on the south and East Windsor on the north.
-A small portion of Route 33 passes through the northern tip of Millstone prior to entering Manalapan and Monroe Township.
+CR 524, CR 526, CR 527, CR 537, and CR 571 are the main county highways which pass through Millstone Township.
+CR 539 also passes through the township, but there are no intersections prior to it entering Robbinsville/Upper Freehold on the south and East Windsor on the north.
+A small portion of Route 33 passes through the northern tip of the township prior to entering Manalapan Township and Monroe Township.

-The New Jersey Turnpike (also known as Interstate 95) is accessible in neighboring Robbinsville Township (Exit 7A), East Windsor Township (Exit 8) and Monroe Township (Exit 8A).
+The New Jersey Turnpike (also known as Interstate 95) is accessible in neighboring Robbinsville Township (Exit 7A), East Windsor (Exit 8) and Monroe Township (Exit 8A).